 Conditioning employment.
 An employer may not condition employment on gun license status, make specific employment agreements based on gun license status, or make an employment agreement prohibiting an employee from keeping a legal firearm in his or her vehicle under provisions of the Act.

 Employer liability.
-Nothing in the Act expands the existing duty of care or creates a new duty of care for employers, and a public or private employer is not liable in a civil action based on actions or ...
+Nothing in the Act expands the existing duty of care or creates a new duty of care for employers, and a public or private employer is not liable in a civil action ...